EtaliaSA/jira-agile-cards/README.md

 # JIRA Agile Cards

-This Chrome extension create agile cards from Jira issues, actually is activated only on Jira Cloud (AKA Jira OnDemand)
+This Chrome extension create printable agile cards from Jira issues, actually is activated only on Jira Cloud (AKA Jira OnDemand)